exgolden/rProxy/README.md

 For production you need to create the SaaS network before the containers, so it persist even when the containers shut down.
 Use this command: `docker network create --driver bridge saas-network`

+# Pendings

+1. I have not set the restart policy